-This graphic display shows the current system state.
+1. System state indicator - This graphic display shows the current system state.

-Stopped Syst

-System is Stopped

-ر Running

-System is Running

-•) Cleaning

-System is Cleaning

-!
-FAULT

-System is Faulted

-2 SYSTEM FAULTS

-This text display shows details of any active faults as well as corrective actions.

-3 USER

-Shows the user that is currently logged in.
-Pressing the user icon will logout the current user.

-4 TIME AND DATE

-This graphic display shows the internal date and time.
-Pressing the time and will display a pop-up entry page where the date and time can be adjusted.
+- 2. System faults This text display shows details of any active faults as well as corrective actions. - 3.
+User Shows the user who is currently logged in.
+Pressing the user icon will log out the current user. - 4.
+Time and date This graphic display shows the internal date and time.
+Pressing this will display a pop-up entry page where the time and date can be adjusted. - 5.
+Logo Pressing the logo will display information for support with the AyrDyne system, including customer support contacts, system information, and ordering spare or replacement parts.

-5 LOGO

-This graphic display shows the logo of the company that you may contact for information on the system, spare or replacement parts ordering and help with the system.
-Pressing the logo will display the contact information.
 Once on the information screen, you may press anywhere on the screen to return to the home screen.

-2.1.2 NAVIGATION BAR OVERVIEW
+2.1.2 Navigation bar overview